Restoring a Catholic Culture through Liturgical Cooking: Early August Thoughts

 August 10, St. Lawrence, Deacon and Martyr

 Another example would be for the Feast of St. Lawrence the Deacon of Rome, who was roasted on a gridiron to his death.
 He is the patron saint of cooks, and the cooking tradition is two extremes: serve cold dishes, particularly gazpacho, a cold soup made from ripe vegetables of summer or flaming or barbecued foods in imitation of his martyrdom.
 Grilled skewers of fresh vegetables would combine the seasonal harvest with the fire aspect.
-His feast is August 10 (which is superseded by the 19th Sunday of Ordinary Time this year).
+His feast is August 10.
 During the month of August, most of Rome is on summer vacation, so a light cold meal or barbeque picnic style is also reflective of the relaxation in the kitchen.

 St. Clare, August 11